-When the Arabs bury their war dead, they own their choices by saying that the fallen died on account of Islam.
-When Israelis bury our war dead, we say the exact same thing.
-The Arabs take the initiative; we just keep having things happen to us.
-The Arabs have martyrs; we have victims—and victims are always on the defensive.
+When the Arabs bury their war dead, they own their choices by declaring that the fallen died on account of Islam.
+When Israelis bury their war dead, they say the exact same thing.
+Muslims take the initiative; Jews just keep having things happen to them.
+The Arabs have martyrs; the Jews have victims—and victims are always on the defensive.
 When the French lost Alsace and Lorraine, they resolved to “remember it always and speak of it never.”
-In contrast, it is doubtful that Israel can ever shut up even just for a moment about all its massacres and humiliations, which it fetishizes (including in a week-long national festival each year) and nurses its children on.
+In contrast, it is doubtful that Israel can ever shut up about all its massacres and humiliations, which it fetishizes and nurses its children on.
 It’s disgusting.

-Of course there are many trends and factions within Zionism, and many different personality types in Israel.
+Of course there are many trends and factions in Zionism, and many different personality types in Israel.
 But as with my prior essay series on Judaism, the question is, what is the general tendency?
-For a long time, I badly wanted Zionism to be something virile, and it’s undeniable that there are many very tough and even heroic Israelis.
-But Zionism’s most representative personality is not Joseph Trumpeldor or Imi Lichtenfeld.
-It’s Jared Kushner.
-He may not be the most powerful Jew in America, but he’s the best exemplar of how Jewish power in America functions.
-And Jewish power in America is more fundamental to Zionism than anything that goes on in Israel.
+Well… Who is Zionism’s most representative personality?
+It’s not Joseph Trumpeldor or Imi Lichtenfeld.
+It’s Jared Kushner, or Rahm Emmanuel.
+They may not be the most powerful Jews in America, but they’re the best exemplars of how Jewish power in America functions, and Jewish power in America is more fundamental to Zionism than anything that goes on in Israel.

-So Zionism is not the least bit at odds with liberalism.
-The goal of liberalism is to advance “progress” across a theoretically limitless field of human backwardness.
-The goal of Zionism is to secure the existence of the Jewish people against a theoretically limitless field of outside hostility, of “prejudice” and “hate” that knows no reference to the Jewish side of these relationships.
-It’s the SPLC state.
+The goal of late-stage liberalism is to advance “progress” across a theoretically limitless field of human backwardness.
+The goal of Zionism is to secure the existence of the Jewish people against a theoretically limitless field of outside hostility.
 Like the enemies of Hamlet or Big Brother, these ideologies’ adversaries are everywhere and nowhere at once.
 Efforts to ferret them out and crush them must constantly be redoubled.
-Thus, the fundamental premise of each is that might makes right.
-And like liberalism, which functions in machiavellian fashion as its adherents go around preaching human rights, Zionism asserts in the same breath both that Israel has a non-contingent moral “right to exist,” and that its contingent, amoral strength is its ultimate justification.
+The conclusion each one must eventually reach is that might makes right.
+And like late-stage liberalism, which functions in machiavellian fashion as its adherents go around preaching human rights, Zionism asserts in the same breath both that Israel has a non-contingent moral “right to exist,” and that its contingent, amoral strength is its ultimate justification.